ariellourenco/dotfiles/docs/Yubikey.md

 Q - quit
 ```

 Enter `1` at the prompt for the `passwd` command, and then enter `123456` which is the default PIN.
 Next, enter the new **User PIN** (you’ll be prompted for it twice).
-Do not use a numbers — instead use a simple passphrase that’s at least 6 characters long and easy to type (you’ll need to type it frequently, probably at least several times a day).
+Do not use numbers only — instead use a simple passphrase that’s at least 6 characters long and easy to type (you’ll need to type it frequently, probably at least several times a day).

 > [!CAUTION]
 > Make sure it’s different than any other PIN or passphrase you’ve ever used before.